 I have been fantasizing about making one of those gorgeous this gluten free carrot cake roll type cakes.
 Today I am going to be keeping it real with you!
-My goal was to give you instructions on how to make a carrot cake log so pretty that belonged in a magazine.
+My goal was to give you instructions on how to make a carrot cake log so pretty that it belonged in a magazine.
 Let’s just say that isn’t what happened!

 First, I have to tell you that while I wasn’t thrilled with the look of the cake, the flavor was terrific!
 With each bite, you get a spicy cake loaded with walnuts, raisins, and luscious cream cheesecake filling.